Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-06-28 00:25:41
+Last Updated: 2025-06-29 00:30:15

-What Can You Do To Promote World Peace?
-Go Home And Love Your Family.
+Loving one another is half of wisdom.

-By Mother Teresa
+By Ali ibn Abi Talib (R.A)